The Pros and Cons of 8 Different Ways To Consolidate Debt

 1. Using Credit Cards

-Call your card issuers and ask them what rate they can give you to transfer balances from other cards.
+If you have a card with enough available credit to cover the balance on another card, see if the first card has a balance transfer offer you can take advantage of.
+Or call your card issuer and ask them what rate they can give you to transfer balances from other cards.
 Aim for fixed rates and no transfer fees when possible.
 Alternatively, get a new balance transfer card.

 Pros: Lower interest rates and no collateral.